'That made my eyes leak': Timaru man with dementia plays Last Post on bugle

 Peter Cullimore was given three months to live.
 That was 42 years ago.

-Yesterday, aged 80 years old, the Timaru man dusted off his trusty bungle and performed a beautiful rendition of the Last Post from his driveway to honour New Zealand's fallen heroes on Anzac Day.
+Yesterday, aged 80, the Timaru man dusted off his trusty bugle and performed a beautiful rendition of the Last Post from his driveway to honour New Zealand's fallen heroes on Anzac Day.

-Cullimore was diagnosed with dementia approximately 15 years ago and, since then, the disease has taken a lot from him - but it hasn't taken his pride for his country and his ability to honour those who gave their lives for us.
+Cullimore was diagnosed with dementia about 15 years ago and, since then, the disease has taken a lot from him - but it hasn't taken his pride for his country and his ability to honour those who gave their lives for us.

-While his short-term memory now often betrays him, he has clearly not forgotten what he learnt in the Timaru Main School Bugle Band a good 70 years ago.
+Although his short-term memory now often betrays him, he has not forgotten what he learned in the Timaru Main School Bugle Band a good 70 years ago.

 His daughter, Tracey Cullimore, could not have been prouder.

-"Love you always dad, always my hero," she wrote on Facebook alongside the video of her dad's Anzac performance.
+"Love you always dad, always my hero," she wrote on Facebook alongside the video of her father's Anzac performance.

-She told the Herald her dad's dementia has been linked to lead poisoning from his radiator business 40 odd years ago.
+She told the Herald her dad's dementia has been linked to lead poisoning from his radiator business 40-odd years ago.
 Back then, "he had to have a blood transfusion because they said he only had three months left to live", she recalls.

 "His short memory is stuffed and even last night he asked me when Anzac Day was," she added.